Search and rescue cover

 Including air ambulance/helicopter evacuation and repatriation to the UK should you become injured or taken ill.

-See medical and other expenses section of cover
+See medical and other expenses section of cover for further cover information

 Cover is subject to the policy conditions.